TSH receptor antibodies - TRab

 Description

-Thyroid diseases are among the most common conditions worldwide.
-It is estimated that almost 20% of the Polish population has thyroid dysfunction, and 0.14% of Poles are affected by Graves-Basedow disease.
+Thyroid diseases are among the most common diseases in the world.
+It is estimated that almost 20% of the Polish population suffers from thyroid dysfunction, and Graves-Basedow's disease affects 0.14% of Poles.

-Graves' disease manifests itself in genetically predisposed individuals, often under the influence of unfavorable external factors, such as stress, excessive iodine supply or infections - both viral and bacterial.
-The genetic predisposition of the condition in question is supported by family occurrence, coexistence with other autoimmune diseases, such as type 1 diabetes, Addison-Biermer anemia, vitiligo, et al.
+Graves-Basedow's disease manifests itself in genetically predisposed individuals, often under the influence of adverse external factors such as stress, excessive iodine intake or infections - both viral and bacterial.
+The genetic predisposition of the discussed disease is supported by: family occurrence, coexistence with other autoimmune diseases such as type 1 diabetes, Addison-Biermer's anemia, vitiligo, etc.

-Graves' disease manifests itself in genetically predisposed individuals, often under the influence of unfavorable external factors, such as stress, excessive iodine supply or infections - both viral and bacterial.
-The genetic predisposition of the condition in question is supported by family occurrence, coexistence with other autoimmune diseases, such as type 1 diabetes, Addison-Biermer anemia, vitiligo, et al.
+Graves-Basedow's disease manifests itself in genetically predisposed individuals, often under the influence of adverse external factors such as stress, excessive iodine intake or infections - both viral and bacterial.
+The genetic predisposition of the discussed disease is supported by: family occurrence, coexistence with other autoimmune diseases such as type 1 diabetes, Addison-Biermer's anemia, vitiligo, etc.

 Development and preparation of material (applies to contractors only)